Linuxfabrik/monitoring-plugins/check-plugins/memory-usage/README.rst

     usage: memory-usage [-h] [-V] [--always-ok] [-c CRIT] [-w WARN]

     Displays amount of free and used memory in the system, checks against used memory in percent.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
       -c CRIT, --critical CRIT
                             Set the critical threshold for memory usage (in percent).
+Default: 95
-Default: 95 -w WARN, --warning WARN
+      -w WARN, --warning WARN
                             Set the warning threshold for memory usage (in percent).
 Default: 90

 Usage Examples